matheus-alv/time_series_precipitation/README.md

 This project is the python code for my undergradutate thesis for my bachelor in Computer Engineer.

-I used the data avaiable on BDMEP, which is the database for INMET, both from conventional and automatic soucers to eliminate missing values.
-30 years from the data set were analyzed and used to create the model, the last 2 were used to compare against the predict values.
+The goal was to create a time series model to best predict the monthly amount of rainfall precipitation for São Paulo city in the upcoming months.

-## The project is divided into two parts:
+The dataset used for training and creating the model was obtained through BDMEP, which is the offical data base for INMET (National Institute of Meteorology).
+The data was subsequently treated for missing values using sources from conventional and automatic stations, which are different methods of measuring precipitation in any given day.

-1. Analysis of the series components and it's behavior: trend, sesonality, auto-correlation and other factors.
+The presumption was that a SARIMA(X) model would best fit the dataset, since besides correlations with the previous months,rainfall does have a seasonal component to it, as the amount of precipitation of a certain month has correlation to the same month from the previous year, as we can observe due to the planet seasons.

-2. Modeling a forecast model based on the time series analysis.
+The notebook contains the analysis and discussions of the time series components, as well as the model creation and performance evaluation.
+More detail can be found on the notebook itself.